David-Kyrat/cda_v2_scala/README.md

 To package the app + dependencies into an uber-jar / fat-jar, a refactored version of the project using maven was created here
 to take advantage of the plugins that seem to be the only working solution after trying a lot of alternatives.

+NB: Now this branch was merged into master on the 03.02.24

 ---

 ## Rest of the README